cloudify-cosmo/getcloudify.org/source/guide/3.2/plugin-host-pool.md

 # Description

-The plugin is an infrastrcture provisioning plugin that is used in conjunction with Cloudify's [Host-Pool Service](https://github.com/cloudify-cosmo/cloudify-host-pool-service) to install blueprints on hosts from a pool of existing hosts.
+The plugin is an infrastrcture provisioning plugin that is used in conjunction with Cloudify's [Host-Pool Service](https://github.com/cloudify-cosmo/cloudify-host-pool-service) to use hosts from a pool of existing hosts.
 When the plugin is requested to provision a host, it will make a request to the Host-Pool-Service, which will in turn look for available hosts inside the pool, and assign the first one to that request.
 The same flow is executed when the plugin is requested to release that host.
 The pool of available hosts will be determined at the time of the Host-Pool-Service installation, as explained below.